 Keep reading to learn about the different types of softener salts and their functions.

 The most common type of softener salt is salt pellets.
-Compare to potassium pellets, these are normally less expensive.
+Compared to potassium pellets, these are normally less expensive.
 They come in either evaporate pellets or solar salt pellets.
 Evaporated pellets have the highest rate of purification and are higher priced.
 They also have the lowest rate of buildup within your tank.
 Solar pellets are made from seawater and are not as efficient as evaporated pellets in tackling hard water.
 Solar pellets average 99.6% pure salt, whereas evaporate average 99.9%.

-Which Type is Best for Me?
+Water Softener Salt VS Pellets: Which Type is Best for Me?

 Like most products, spending more money on a higher quality salt will pay for itself.
 For example, if you choose to invest in evaporated salt pellets, you can expect less maintenance problems and cleanings.
 If you don’t mind this and are looking to save money, then you may want to choose rock salt.
 Be sure to check the recommended suggestions provided by your specific water softener system.